-With the Customer Service Week speech taken care of, we returned to our planning process, frustrated that zero fights were being resolved.
 Finally, we decided we would write all the activities that had been previously suggested (except for the bouncy castle and expensive catering menu) on little slips of paper and place them in pencil cups.

 Then, someone would pick out three, and those would be the activities we would execute for our customer service and experienced team.
 Though this seemed to be the fairest route, another fight broke out over who would get to pull the slips from the pencil cup.